-Our further interest is in a spatial distribution of the entanglement entropy at the system boundary.
-Such analysis has been carried out for one-dimensional random-bond quantum spin chains, which have a layered structure in entangled pair~\cite{Ruggiero, Alba}.
-In the case of the $\pm J$ Ising model we have treated, the randomness is present in both horizontal (or spatial) and vertical (or time) directions of the lattice.
-A method of treating such an `isotropic' disorder is the tensor renormalization group (TRG)~\cite{Levin, Xiang}, which was once applied to $\pm J$ Ising model~\cite{Guven, Wang}.
-From the view point of the modern tensor network renormalization (TNR) formalisms~\cite{Evenbly, Loop, Frank}, to capture the entanglement structure contained in the system is important for numerically precise renormalization-group transformations.
+Another point of interest is in the spatial structure of the entanglement on the system boundary.
+Analysis of such a structure has been carried out for one-dimensional random-bond quantum spin chains, which have a layered structure in entangled pairs~\cite{Ruggiero, Alba}.
+In the case of the square-lattice $\pm J$ Ising model, the randomness is present in both horizontal and vertical directions of the lattice.
+A method of treating such disorder is the use of the tensor renormalization group (TRG)~\cite{Levin, Xiang}, which was once applied to the $\pm J$ Ising model~\cite{Guven, Wang}.
+From the viewpoint of the modern tensor network renormalization (TNR) formalisms~\cite{Evenbly, Loop, Frank}, capturing the entanglement structure contained in the system is essential for numerical renormalization-group transformations.
 What would be the appropriate, or adaptive, tensor-network structure under such randomness?

-The $\pm J$ Ising model on the square lattice does not possess the spin glass phase, and therefore, it is not possible to observe singular behaviors of the entanglement entropy around the spin-glass transition.
-Such a study can be performed on the cubic lattice, where the application of the TEBD method would require much more extensive computation.
-To observe R\'eny entropy is another choice, which can be detected by means of the Monte-Carlo simulations.
+The $\pm J$ Ising model on the square lattice does not possess the spin glass phase; therefore, it is not possible to observe singular behaviors of the entanglement entropy around the spin-glass transition.
+Such a study can be performed on the cubic lattice, whereas the application of the TEBD method would require extensive computation, which could be undertaken by the next generation of high-performance computers.